Search

 Prepare Patients for the Transition from Hospital to Home Care

-To prepare patients for safe transitions from hospital to home, many leading health systems have developed targeted workflows designed to improve communication methods during this critical juncture in the patient journey.
+To prepare patients for safe transitions from hospital to home, many leading health systems have targeted workflows and teach-back methods designed to improve communication during this potentially vulnerable time for patients.

-One of the most important communication strategies is actually to pair two communications: the transitional care round and post-discharge outreach call
+One of the most t effective strategies is pairing two communications: the transitional care round and post-discharge outreach call.

 Transitional Care Round